To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Garden in the Woods (Native Plant Trust)

-Garden in the Woods displays rare and common native New England plants in a naturalistic setting at its location in Framingham, Massachusetts, attracting visitors from all over the world.
+The Garden in the Woods (Native Plant Trust) displays rare and common native New England plants in a naturalistic setting at its location in Framingham, Massachusetts, attracting visitors from all over the world.
 Set on 45 acres, it includes two miles of paths that meander over glacier-sculpted ridges and through narrow valleys.
 A pond, a wooded bog, several springs, and a brook bring a diversity of wildlife into the garden.
-The garden is maintained by the New England Wild Flower Society, which works throughout New England to monitor and protect rare and endangered plants, collect and bank seeds for biological diversity, control invasive species, conduct research, and educate the public.
+The garden is maintained by the Native Plant Trust, which works throughout New England to monitor and protect rare and endangered plants, collect and bank seeds for biological diversity, control invasive species, conduct research, and educate the public.

 Pass admits one (1) adult at half-price or one (1) child, age 3-17 at $1.
 We have four passes available for use per day.
 Laminated passes must be returned to the Library by 10 AM on the day after use.
 The fine for overdue passes is $1 per day.
 Garden in the Woods is open April 15 - October 14.

 Isabella Stewart Gardner Museum